UCSD-CSS-001/ucsd-css-001.github.io/_build/html/_sources/course/expectations.md

 - Learning facts requires memorization.
 Developing skills requires practice.

-- Computer programming is a skill.
+- Computer programming is mostly a skill.

 - Therefore, learning to program computers requires lots of practice writing computer programs.
+There is no way around this, and you will not learn if you just listen to lectures and try to passively absorb the material.

 ### Computer programming is a skill